Strictly Come Dancing

-The series has been broadcast on BBC One since 15 May 2004, typically on Saturday evenings with a following Sunday night results show.
+The series has been broadcast live on BBC One since 15 May 2004, airing on Saturday evenings.
 From series 2 onwards, the show has been broadcast in the run up to Christmas.
-With its high viewing figures, Strictly Come Dancing has become a significant programme on British television.
+Results shows were originally broadcast live on Saturdays, and are currently pre-recorded and aired on Sunday evenings.
+With its high viewing figures, Strictly Come Dancing has become a significant programme for dancing on British television.
 Eighteen stand-alone Christmas specials and nineteen charity specials have also been produced.

 Development

-Producer Richard Hopkins, who had produced the first UK series of Big Brother, unsuccessfully pitched the idea of a modern Come Dancing to the BBC under the title of Pro-Celebrity Dancing in 2003.
+Producer Richard Hopkins, who had produced the first British series of Big Brother, unsuccessfully pitched the idea of a modern Come Dancing to the BBC under the title of Pro-Celebrity Dancing in 2003.
 Later, entertainment executive Fenia Vardanis also suggested reviving Come Dancing, so Jane Lush, the then head of BBC Entertainment, put Hopkins and Vardanis together to develop the show.

-Hopkins then called in Karen Smith, who had just produced Comic Relief Does Fame Academy for BBC One and The Games for Channel 4, to help lead the development of the show and launch the series.
+Hopkins then called in Karen Smith, who had previously produced Comic Relief Does Fame Academy for BBC One and The Games for Channel 4, to help lead the development of the show and launch the series.
 Smith was the show-running Executive Producer of the first three series, and of sister show It Takes Two.
-She then took the role of Creative Director of BBC Entertainment whilst still overseeing series 4 and 5.
+She then became Creative Director of BBC Entertainment whilst still overseeing series 4 and 5.

-Hopkins later took the format to America himself when the BBC dismissed the idea of selling it abroad, as they felt it was too British.
+Hopkins later took the format to America himself when the BBC dismissed the idea of selling it abroad, as they felt it was too British, establishing the format internationally as Dancing with the Stars.

-The title is an amalgamation of the titles of both the 1992 Australian film Strictly Ballroom and Come Dancing.
+The title is an amalgamation of the titles of the 1992 Australian film Strictly Ballroom and Come Dancing.